 • implement those reasonable steps.

 The EHRC guidance confirms that what is reasonable will vary and will depend on factors such as the employer’s size, the sector it operates in, the working environment and its resources.
-It could also be relevant to consider the types of third parties workers may have contact with and the likelihood of workers coming into contact with them.

 • providing effective regular (not just at induction) staff training on sexual harassment and expected standards of behaviour, and separate line manager training on how to identify sexual harassment and handle complaints;